Fehmarn Belt fixed link: Tunnel characteristics

 The deepest section of the Fehmarn Belt Trench is 35 m and the tunnel sections will be about 10 m high, thus, the dredging barges will need to be capable of reaching depths of over 45 m.
 Dredging will produce a trench some 40–50 m wide and 12–15 m deep.
 These parameters give a total of some 20000000 m3 of soil to be dredged.
-Conventional dredging equipment can only reach to a depth of about 25 m.
-To excavate the middle portion of the Fehmarn trench – deeper than 25 m below the water's surface – will likely require grab dredgers and trailing suction hopper dredgers.
+Conventional dredging equipment can reach only a depth of about 25 m.
+To excavate the middle portion of the Fehmarn trench, deeper than 25 m below the water's surface, will likely require grab dredgers and trailing suction hopper dredgers.

 The proposed tunnel would be 17.6 km long, 40 m deep below the surface of the sea and would carry a double-track railway.
 Arguments brought forward in favour of a tunnel include its starkly reduced environmental impact, its independence from weather conditions, as crosswinds can have considerable impact on trucks and trailers, especially on a north–south bridge.
 A bored tunnel was deemed too expensive.

 The precast concrete tunnel sections will have a rectangular cross-section that is about 40 m wide and 10 m high, containing four separate passageways (two for cars and two for trains), plus a small service passageway: There will be separate northbound and southbound tubes for vehicles, each 11 m wide, each with two travel lanes and a breakdown lane; while the northbound and southbound passageways for trains will be 6 m wide each and about 10 m high; the service passageway will be 3 m wide; the standoff space between each "tube" will vary, but the overall width will be 41.2 m.
 The single-level, sectional arrangement of the two road and rail tubes side-by-side – with the road west and the railway east – coincide with the arrangement of the existing road and rail infrastructure, and requires no weaving to connect.